mmore500/teeplot/README.rst

 ^^^^^^^^^

 Example with matplotlib, also showing use of ``teeplot_callback`` kwarg .
-We've also used the global configuration option ``save'' to change default output format.
+We've also used the global configuration option ``save`` to change default output format.

 .. code-block:: python